romankolegov/healthcare_claims_ai_analytics/README.md

-# AI-Powered Healthcare Support Intelligence
+# AI-Assisted Diabetes Cost and High-Cost Claimant Analytics

 ## Business Problem
 The 2025 year-end report showed that diabetes spending increased by 20% compared with 2024.
 However, the report did not explain whether the increase was caused by inpatient, outpatient, or professional claims.
 The organization needs to identify high-cost claimants and understand which members contributed most to the increase.